JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2024.md

 `com.intellij.httpClient.http.request.HttpRequestPsiConverter.toRequestConfig(HttpRequest)` method visibility changed from `public` to `private`
 : This method is an implementation detail.

+### Dependency Analysis Plugin 2024.2

+`com.jetbrains.dependencyAnalysis` package removed
+: The package `com.jetbrains.dependencyAnalysis` has been removed.
+Please update your code to use the new package `com.jetbrains.dependencyAnalysis.core` instead.

 ## 2024.1

 ### IntelliJ Platform 2024.1